pi-star-2025/pi_star/Misc/Real_VR/iQuest.md

 Your own personal "quest" is in your belly button, also protected by similar forcefields.
 They are like nested eggs.

-It actually comes from the umbilical chord and true point of conception in your body, best referenced by the spirals of the belly-button.
+It actually comes from the umbilical cord and true point of conception in your body, best referenced by the spirals of the belly-button.

 This quest is *your* reason for falling into life.
 It's unconscious and very personal.